 LAUREN V. PURDY ('11)

 is a shareholder at Gunster in Jacksonville.
-She visits campus to meet with students, has hosted many networking events in her city for students and alumni, and serves on our alumni board.
+She visits campus to meet with students, has hosted many networking events in her city for students and alumni, and is president-elect of of our alumni board.

 MELANIE GRIFFIN ('06)